-- · line up opposite the referee who will mark the spot - face the field - bring the ball back over his/her head and - keep part of each foot on or behind the touchline, in contact with the ground.
+- line up opposite the referee who will mark the spot - face the field

+- bring the ball back over his/her head and - keep part of each foot on or behind the touchline, in contact with the ground.

-If any of these are not met the Referee will blow the whistle tell the player what to correct call for another try by the player.
+If any of these are not met the Referee will blow the whistle and tell the player what was wrong and let them try again.